qmlbook/qmlbook/docs/networking/networking.rst

 Summary
 =======

 This concludes our chapter about QML networking.
 Please bear in mind Qt has on the native side a much richer networking API as on the QML side currently.
-But the idea of the chapter is to push the boundaries of QML networking and how to integrate with cloud based services.
+But the idea of the chapter is to push the boundaries of QML networking and how to integrate with cloud-based services.